Digital marketing CV example with writing guide and CV template

 Whether you are an all-round digital marketer or a specialist within a particular area, such as SEO, PPC or social media; your digital marketing CV needs to communicate your value to employers quickly, and show recruiters that you are perfect for their job.

-This detailed guide including a digital marketing CV example and downloadable CV template, will guide you through the writing of your own digital marketing CV from start to finish.
+This detailed guide including a digital marketing CV example and downloadable CV template from our partners, will guide you through the writing of your own digital marketing CV from start to finish.

 The guide is broken down into the following sections: